-These are ways that creating bundles of services for clients saves you time and money, forces you to think through your offerings, helps you systematize, ensures you’re addressing you clients’ pain points, allows you to offer savings to clients and overall helps the sales process.
+These are ways that creating bundles of services for clients saves you time and money, forces you to think through your offerings, helps you systematize, ensures you’re addressing your clients’ pain points, allows you to offer savings to clients, and overall helps the sales process.

 Hey — wait a minute.
 I just thought of something else.
 Selling isn’t my strongest skill.